 Culp Valley is a primitive campground in the San Ysidro Mountains west of Borrego Springs.
 At 3,375 feet above sea level, the campground a cradled by peaks.
 Here’s what Culp Valley Primitive Campground doesn’t have: water, picnics tables, fire rings, and charcoal grills.
 Here is what the campground does have: vault toilets and ground to put a tent on.
 That’s why they call it primitive camping, and the price is right – free!

-There are no trees at Culp Valley Primitive Campground, but boulder piles and tall brush provide early morning and late afternoon shade.
+Culp Valley Primitive Campground does not have any trees, but boulder piles and tall brush do provide early morning and late afternoon shade.
 The potential campsites are located around a few dirt roads that branch out around the campground.
 The surrounding brush and boulders add privacy so that you can avoid seeing other campers while you unwind in the desert.

 You can get a good view of the desert city of Borrego Springs in Borrego Valley from a scenic overlook at the end of Culp Valley Trail, a half-mile long wheelchair-friendly hiking trail departing from from the campground.
 This trail can be used as part of Culp Valley Loop, a 2.2-mile hike to Culp Valley Overlook and nearby Peña Springs, a pleasant trek that all campers should enjoy.

 Dogs are allowed on leashes on camp roads only (not on trails).
 Ground fires are not permitted.
 All fires must be in metal containers.
 Wood gathering is prohibited.
 The camping area is first-come first-serve.
 If Culp Valley Primitive Campground is full, several other options are available for camping in Anza-Borrego Desert State Park, including four developed campgrounds and seven other primitive campgrounds.
 Culp Valley Primitive Campground is the highest campground in the park and offers cooler evening temperatures than other campgrounds.